evolvingstuff/vdw2/content/posts/fat-soluble-vitamins-go-thru-the-slow-lymph-system.md

 │   │   inner_content: `Lymphatic absorption and transport of retinol and vitamin D-3 from rat intestine.
 Evidence for different pathways`├── TextNode
 │   full_match: `\nBiochim Biophys Acta.
 1984 May 16;772(2):109-16. `
 │   inner_content: `\nBiochim Biophys Acta.
 1984 May 16;772(2):109-16. `├── DoiLinkNode
-│   full_match: `doi: 10.1016/0005-2736`
+│   full_match: `doi: 10.1016/0005-2736(84)90033-6.`
-│   inner_content: `10.1016/0005-2736`├── TextNode
+│   inner_content: `10.1016/0005-2736(84)90033-6.`├── TextNode
-│   full_match: `(84)90033-6.\nR Blomhoff, P Helgerud, S Dueland, T Berg, J I Pedersen, K R Norum, C A Drevon\n\nThe lymphatic absorption and transport of retinol and vitamin D-3 from rat intestine has been studied.
+│   full_match: `\nR Blomhoff, P Helgerud, S Dueland, T Berg, J I Pedersen, K R Norum, C A Drevon\n\nThe lymphatic absorption and transport of retinol and vitamin D-3 from rat intestine has been studied.
 When rats were cannulated in the intestinal lymph duct and given an intraduodenal bolus of `
-│   inner_content: `(84)90033-6.\nR Blomhoff, P Helgerud, S Dueland, T Berg, J I Pedersen, K R Norum, C A Drevon\n\nThe lymphatic absorption and transport of retinol and vitamin D-3 from rat intestine has been studied.
+│   inner_content: `\nR Blomhoff, P Helgerud, S Dueland, T Berg, J I Pedersen, K R Norum, C A Drevon\n\nThe lymphatic absorption and transport of retinol and vitamin D-3 from rat intestine has been studied.
 When rats were cannulated in the intestinal lymph duct and given an intraduodenal bolus of `├── LinkNode
 │   full_match: `[3H]`
 │   inner_content: `3H`
 │   url: `3H`